 Awards and Achievements

-Ms. Mirman is the Former President of the New York State Trial Lawyers Association, and a Past President of the Brooklyn Women’s Bar Association.
-She is a longtime supporter of both the Brooklyn Kindergarten Society (which raises money for preschools in underprivileged neighborhoods in Brooklyn) as well as the Making Headway Foundation (which raises money for research into brain cancer in children).
+- Ms. Mirman is the former President of the New York State Trial Lawyers Association

+Ma.
+Mirman sponsors little league teams in Washington Heights and is a member of AllinBklyn, a women’s organization that provides grants to groups that strengthen Brooklyn.
+She is also a longtime supporter of both the Brooklyn Kindergarten Society (which raises money for preschools in underprivileged neighborhoods in Brooklyn) as well as the Making Headway Foundation (which raises money for research into brain cancer in children).